torpman/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task 4: list out all the environmental variables usingthe env or printenv command TASK 5: print out all the local and enviromental variables together with the functions by using set command Task 6: creating a local variable
+Task 7: creating a global variable using export command